About The Ig® Nobel Prizes

 If you or your organization are comfortable publicly demonstrating both a love of science and a sense of humor, we are always happy to consider volunteers or sponsors.
 For more information on either, please contact us at email@example.com or (+1) 617-491-4437.

 Do you have a page collecting press coverage about the Igs?

 Indeed we do!
 How wonderful that you asked!
 Our Press Clips page collects the best instances of other people talking about us.

 What if I would like to read about the Ig Nobels in book format?

 Several Ig Nobel books have been translated into many languages.

 What if I'd like to see the Ig Nobels live, but can't make it to Cambridge?

-You can watch the live webcast, and also watch videos of past ceremonies.
-AND...
-The Ig Nobel organizers and winners also present other events throughout the year and around the world that (we hope) make people laugh and then think.
-For a list of upcoming events (including the annual Ig Nobel Tour of the UK), see the schedule.
+You can watch the live broadcast each year on our website, and you can watch videos of past ceremonies anytime.
+We present other events throughout the year and around the world that (we hope) make people laugh and then think.
+Find a list of our upcoming events (including the annual Ig Nobel Tour of the UK).

 Viliumas Malinauskus, founder of Stalin World, accepting the 2001 Ig Nobel Peace Prize.
 Photo: Caroline Coffman.